LivHed/joel-adrian/README.md

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

+### User stories
 As a user type, I want to perform an action, so that I can achieve a goal.
+* As a colleague in the business I want to have a look at Joel Adrians work to find out what projects he´s busy on, befriend him on social media to expand my network in the business, and send him a message on the contact page with a collaboration idea.

+* As a martial artist or exreme sportsman I want to have a look at Joels videos,  pictures and resume to get inspired and learn about a career in the movie industry.

+* As a coordinator, director or possible employer I want to have a look at his showreel and photos.
+I also want to read his resume and download it, so that I can hire him for a project.

+* As a fan of Joel Adrian I want to look at pictures and videos of him, so I can get to know more about him.
+I also want to find out where I can follow him on social media.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.